 Time to Boil

-The time to boil varied depending on which fuel canister was used and how full it was.
-With a full Gas One butane can, it boiled fast.
-But as the can reached about halfway, the boil time decreased dramatically.
+Boiling times on this stove varied depending on which fuel canister was used and how full it was.
+With a full Gas One butane can, it boils fast.
+But as the can reaches about halfway, the boil time decreases dramatically.
 Then we switched butane cans and the boiling time got even slower.
-These variations aside, other stoves in our test suite boiled water at an even slower pace.
+These variations aside, there are other stoves in our test suite that boiled water at an even slower pace.

-This stove averaged 4.5 minutes to boil a liter of water in windless conditions.
-This is 30 seconds faster than our other single burner, the Coleman Butane Instastart, but far from the front-runners.
-The Editors' Choice Camp Chef Everest boiled one liter of water in 2.5 minutes flat.
+The Gas One averaged 4.5 minutes to boil a liter of water in windless conditions.
+This is 30 seconds faster than our other single burner, the Coleman Butane Instastart, but far from making it a front-runner.
+For comparison, the Editors' Choice Camp Chef Everest boiled one liter of water in 2.5 minutes flat.

 This model doesn't break any speed-boil records but still gets it done when there isn't much wind.

 Keep in mind that Butane canisters struggle in freezing temps.
-If you find yourself cooking in these conditions, steer your purchase decision toward a propane burning stove.
+If you find yourself cooking in these conditions regularly, steer your purchase decision toward a propane burning stove.

 It's too bad you can't use this stove inside its case.
 The safety lever will not allow you to, and we cracked the case trying to force it.
 You can take the case off, turn it sideways and make a wind block, but you then will have to keep the case from blowing away.
 Without any wind block, this stove does not work well in a breeze.